ntucker/django-aloha-edit/README.md

 This plugin provides both a content handler (so you can copy/paste links) as well as UI elements in the Aloha bar to manipulate and add video embeds.

+For youtube videos, the embed include a special div that will reduce load on usage.
+You must include /static/js/youtube.js on both the edit page as well as the page that shows the content.
+This provides a jQuery function to activate the click functionality so the actual video will load when a user clicks it.
+Make sure to call this on page load of any page you are presenting your HTML content.

+e.g.) $(function() {$(body).activateYoutube();});

 ### Bootstrap UI

 This plugin provides manipulation of several [bootstrap](http://twitter.github.io/bootstrap/) elements including collapse (called spoiler here)